Market scanner · discovery, not lookup

 3. Filter.
 Your optional filters narrow the universe by asset class, regime, pattern, timeframe and a minimum base rate.

-4. Rank by the honest base rate.
-Survivors are ordered by the top pattern's backtested directional base rate (with its 95% CI and sample size) — the same evidence the brief attaches to a pattern — then by geometric confidence, then timeframe, then symbol.
+4. Rank by the measured base rate.
+Survivors are ordered by the top pattern's backtested directional base rate (with its cluster-robust 95% CI, sample size and the pattern-free baseline for the same market, timeframe and horizon) — the same evidence the brief attaches to a pattern — then by geometric confidence, then timeframe, then symbol.

 5. Act on the shortlist.
 Take the ranked rows and call /v1/brief on the top names for the full picture before your agent does anything.